DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 ### Dynamic calculation of the interpolation parameter $$\gamma$$

-$$\gamma$$ is a parameter that's used to determine the "importance" of the unigram and bigram models during the calculation $$P_r$$.
-It's a free parameter of the model that's chosen based on some form of search.
+$$\gamma$$ is a parameter that's used to determine the contribution of the unigram and bigram models during the calculation $$P_r$$.
+It's a free parameter of the model that's chosen through some form of search.

 $$
 \begin{equation}